InRule/AzureAppServices/doc/ircatalog-arm-template-deployment.md

 ```

 ## Allow Your Local Machine Access via Firewall Rule
 You'll need to temporarily allow access to your local machine to deploy the schema and data for the database.
-This step can be found in the irCatalog web app deployment guide [irCatalog Web App Deployment](ircatalog.md#allow-ircatalog-server-access-via-firewall-rule)
+This step can be found in the Catalog web app deployment guide [Catalog Web App Deployment](ircatalog.md#allow-ircatalog-server-access-via-firewall-rule)

-## Deploy the irCatalog Database
+## Deploy the Catalog Database
 After opening the firewall, you'll need to use the provided tool to setup the database.
-This step can be found in the irCatalog web app deployment guide [irCatalog Web App Deployment](ircatalog.md#deploy-the-ircatalog-database)
+This step can be found in the Catalog web app deployment guide [Catalog Web App Deployment](ircatalog.md#deploy-the-ircatalog-database)

 ## Upload valid license file
-In order for irCatalog Service to properly function, a valid license file must be uploaded to the web app.
+In order for Catalog Service to properly function, a valid license file must be uploaded to the web app.
 The simplest way to upload the license file is via FTP.

 First, retrieve the FTP deployment profile (url and credentials) with the [az webapp deployment list-publishing-profiles](https://docs.microsoft.com/en-us/cli/azure/webapp/deployment#az-webapp-deployment-list-publishing-profiles) command and put the values into a variable:
 ```powershell